 All who were not followers of God were thought of as heathen.
 At the time this was written, if you were not an Israelite, you were thought of as a heathen.
 Today it is according to who is speaking.
 The Arabs believe all people besides them are heathen.
 The Christians believe that those who have totally rejected Jesus as their Savior and Lord are heathen.
 The list could go on and on.
 In all of the lessons we have done, the idea is to apply these Scriptures to our present circumstance.

 I believe that, even though the penman of this Psalm was speaking of some local problem, he was also speaking of all down through the ages when the heathen would rage.
-Ungodly men and women have never had peace within them.
+Ungodly men and women have never had peace within themselves.
 Rage in the Scripture above, means to be tumultuous.
 Ungodly people believe to settle anything should be through fighting.
 Most of the things imagined never come about.
 This Scripture brings to mind the way it will be just before the return of the Lord.
 Men’s hearts failing them, for fear of things that are coming upon the earth.
 Heathens are really those who have rejected Jesus Christ as Savior.
 We will see this very thing in the next few verses.

 Psalm 2:2 “The kings of the earth set themselves, and the rulers take counsel together, against the LORD, and against his anointed, [saying],”